Ajmer Jain temple: Svarna Nagri

 As Rishabhdev became engrossed in worldly affairs, Indra appeared before Him with Apsara Nilanjana.
 She danced before Him and suddenly disappeared, discarding her mortal coil.
 This reminded Rishabhdev of the transient nature of the World and He decided to renounce it.

-Installing in his place his eldest son Bharat, He left the palace followed by 4000 other kings.
+Installing his eldest son Bharat in his place, He left the palace followed by 4,000 other kings.
 Indra followed by the other celestials, took Rishabhdev in procession to the Triveni, the confluence of the Ganga, Yamuna and Sarasvati at Prayag (Allahabad) where under the shade of the Akshayavat (sacred banyan tree) Rishabhdev gave up the world, including his clothes and gave himself to contemplation.
-He pulled out his hair (Kesh Lonch) by his own hands depicting his extreme detachment to all worldly and bodily comforts.
+He pulled out his hair (Kesh Lonch) with his own hands depicting his extreme detachment from all worldly and bodily comforts.

 Lord Rishabhdev took his first meal after one year of austerities and penance.
 Raja Shreyans, the king of Gajapura (now Hastinapur), had the good fortune of being the first person to offer him a meal in the form of sugarcane Juice on the 3rd day of the bright fortnight of the month of Vaishakha.
 This occasion is celebrated even today as Akshaya Tritiya.
+There is a model of the city of Hastinapur with golden chariots and statues.
+The structure is also known as Siddhkoot Chaityalaya.